garciart/Basics/SOURCECONTROL.md

 However, you can leave the branch open and continue updating the repository as necessary.

+One last thing: sometimes, you may want to prevent certain files or folders from appearing in your public repo (i.e., GitHub).
+To hide them, add the names of the files and folders to your .gitignore file:

+    # Ignore the following folders and their contents
+    .vscode/

+Once that is done, run the following commands:

+    git rm -r --cached . # Clears the cache of the entire Git staging area git status # Get the status of the repo git add --all # Move changes to the INDEX (i.e., the staging area) git commit -m "[COMMIT MESSAGE]" # Commit all changes to the HEAD (i.e., the final product to submit to the REMOTE MASTER repository) git push origin [USERNAME] # Push your branch to the REMOTE MASTER repository for approval

 ## Summary

 This is a basic, get-you-started guide to source control.
 I suggest you sit down with your team and create your own version, to ensure everyone is on the same sheet of music.
 Good luck!